OpenDataScotland/jkan/_datasets/Moray Council - Local Development Plan 2015 Area of Great Landscape Value AGLV Moray.md

 license: ''
 maintainer: Moray Council
 maintainer_email: someone@example.com
-notes: "The Local Development Plan 2015 was superseded by the Local Development Plan\
+notes: "<p>The Local Development Plan 2015 was superseded by the Local Development\
-  \ 2020 on 27 July 2020.The aim of this designation is to protect areas of strategically\
+  \ Plan 2020 on 27 July 2020.The aim of this designation is to protect areas of strategically\
   \ important landscapes from inappropriate development.
 The designation also aims\
   \ to promote the highest standards of design to retain the traditional character\
   \ of these areas.
 There are 8 Areas of Great Landscape Value (AGLV\u2019s) in Moray.Moray\